datalens-tech/datalens-backend/kb/development_guides/plugins/dl_core_plugin.md

 To connect the plugin, the connector defines "definition classes" (`CoreSourceDefinition`, `CoreConnectionDefinition`, `CoreBackendDefinition`), which specify implementations of all connector-specific interfaces - the base definition classes are contained in the module `dl_core.connectors.base.connector`.

-The created definition classes, in turn, are assembled into a "connector class", which is inherited from the `CoreConnector` class.
+The created definition classes, in turn, are assembled into a "connector class" inherited from the `CoreConnector` class.

 The created connector class is registered as an entrypoint.